UKCloud/documentation/articles/vmware/vmw-sco-vls-ws1.md

 **Service Delivery Manager (SDM).** An assigned point of contact who will provide customers with any assistance required during their use of the service, including onboarding, service reviews and incident reporting and escalation.

 **Support Desk.** After the initial onboarding and design phase, customers can utilise the standard UKCloud support entitlement.

-For more information, see https://ukcloud.com/ukcloud-support/customer-experience/.
+For more information, see [*Raising and escalating support tickets with customer support*](../portal/ptl-ref-raise-escalate-service-request.md).

 ## Technical support levels and ownership